-Abstract: This paper presents a model of secular stagnation, income and wealth distribution, and employment in the Classical Political Economy tradition.
-The model can be contrasted with established neoclassical accounts of secular stagnation (Piketty, 2014; Gordon, 2015).
-In these explanations, an exogenous reduction in the growth rate g —be that because of declining fertility or the exhaustion of path-breaking scientific discoveries—increases the difference with the endogenous rate of return to capital r.
-The capital-income ratio rises, and if the elasticity of substitution is higher than one, the wage share falls.
-Importantly, both Piketty and Gordon assume full employment at all times.
-In our explanation, which does not presuppose full employment, the key tension is between profit-driven capital accumulation and wage-driven labor-augmenting technical change: both these features are defining for Classical Political Economy and have been emphasized in recent heterodox macro literature.
-Institutional or technological shocks to income distribution that lower the wage share initially foster capital accumulation —which is profit-driven— and increase wealth inequality.
-However, the effect on long-run growth is negative, because a reduction in the wage share lessens the incentives by firms to introduce labor-saving innovation, which is wage-driven.
-The capital/income ratio must rise in order to restore balanced growth and stabilize the labor market in the long run; and the increase in wealth inequality is permanent.
-The ultimate effect on long-run employment depends on the relative strength of the response of labor-augmenting technical change vis-a-vis the response of real wage growth to labor market institutions: we identify a simple condition that delivers either a wage-led long-run employment regime or a profit-led long-run employment regime.
-We then test the model using time-series data for the U.S. (1990-2019): the empirical analysis offers support to the main predictions of our model, and to the employment-population ratio being wage-led.
+Abstract: We study a model of secular stagnation, income and wealth distribution, and employment in the classical-Marxian (CM) tradition, with the purpose of drawing a contrast with established neoclassical accounts of the topic (Piketty, 2014; Gordon, 2015).
+In these explanations, which assume full employment of labor at all times, an exogenous reduction in the growth rate g increases the difference with the endogenous rate of return to capital r.
+The capital-income ratio rises, and if the elasticity of substitution is above one, the wage share falls.
+Our explanation does not presuppose full employment and features a crucial tension between profit-driven capital accumulation and wage-driven labor-augmenting technical change: both these features are defining for CM economics and have been emphasized in recent heterodox macro literature.
+Institutional or technological shocks that lower the wage share initially foster capital accumulation —which is profit-driven— and increase wealth inequality.
+However, the effect on long-run growth is negative because a reduction in the wage share lessens the incentives by firms to introduce labor-saving innovation, which is wage-driven.
+The capital-income ratio must rise in order to restore balanced growth and stabilize employment in the long run, and the increase in wealth inequality is permanent.
+The ultimate effect on long-run employment depends on the relative strength of the response of technical change vs. real wage growth to labor market institutions: we identify a simple condition that delivers either a wage-led or a profit-led long-run employment regime.
+We then test the model using time-series data for the US (1960-2019): impulse responses from VECM estimators lend support to the main predictions of our model and point to the employment-population ratio being wage-led.

-- Cruz, M.D., & Sedai, A.K.
+- Cruz, M.D. and Sedai, A.K.
 (2021).
 The Effect of Corruption on Foreign Direct Investment in Natural Resources: A Latin American Case Study.
-CAMA Working Papers No. 98/2021.
-Revised and Resubmitted.
-PDF
+CAMA Working Papers No. 98/2021 PDF

 - Perez, E., & Cruz, M.D.
 (2017).
 Monitoring the Evolution of Latin American Economies Using a Flow-of-Funds Framework.
 ECLAC-Financing for Development Series No. 265.
 PDF